 On a monthly basis, the security team provides a metric sheet to management and presents in the all-hands meeting.
 The sheet can be found in GDrive.
 On a weekly basis, the security team reports the status of the current tasks and issues in the all-hands meeting as per an Clickup export and addition to the newsletter.

 Task and Project Management for Security occur in Clickup .
 Security uses three projects:

 Product Security: contains tasks that deal with the overall features and improvements of our products and services, e.g.: new features

 Security Management System: contains tasks that deal with our internal management processes of security, e.g.: policies, reoccurring audit tasks

 Incidents & Vulnerabilities: containts tasks that deal with the said, e.g.: hackerone reports, github issues pointing out a flaw

 Important security milestones are mirrored in the "Milestones" project of the company.
 Proper Tags should be added, especially to vulnerabilities.
-We mostly use the tags: hackerone, github, pentest Tasks involving security are often cross-referenced in other projects in Asana.
-Other teams requesting resources of the security team can simply create a task in Asana and assign it to one of the security members.
+We mostly use the tags: hackerone, github, pentest Tasks involving security are often cross-referenced in other projects in Clickup.
+Other teams requesting resources of the security team can simply create a task in Clickup and assign it to one of the security members.